PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: Experiments

 \section{Experiments}

-This section provides experimental results of PyNET-\QxQ{} and compares the results with conventional demosaicing logics.
-Recall that we focus on demosaicing, i.e., reconstructing sensor level RGB images from \QxQ{} RAW images.
-The remaining ISP steps generate the output RGB image as described in Figure~\ref{fig:sensor}.
+In this section, we present experimental results for PyNET-Q$\times$Q and compare them with traditional demosaicing techniques.
+These conventional methods are not based on deep learning algorithms and consist of various hand-crafted interpolation algorithms, such as four-direction residual interpolation and adaptive residual interpolation.
+Recall that our focus is on demosaicing, which involves reconstructing sensor-level RGB images from Q$\times$Q RAW images.
+The remaining ISP steps generate the output RGB image, as illustrated in Figure~\ref{fig:sensor}.

-Similar to the PyNET, all networks are trained using an ADAM optimizer \cite{kingma2014adam} with $\beta_1=0.9, \beta_2=0.99, \epsilon=10^{-8}$, and learning rate $10^{-4}$.
-PyNET-\QxQ{} was trained sequentially from level 1 to level 0.
-Level 1 is optimized with $\lambda_1$=0.1, whereas level 0 is optimized with $\lambda_1=1$ and $\lambda_2=0.4$.
-In progressive distillation, we switch the teacher at 7th and 20th epochs.
-A weight parameter $\alpha$ is set to 10 to match the scale of loss values.
+To ensure a fair comparison, we optimize the training parameters for the base PyNET and apply the same hyperparameters (including the number of epochs) for all experiments.
+All networks are trained using the ADAM optimizer~\cite{kingma2014adam} with $\beta_1 = 0.9$, $\beta_2 = 0.99$, $\epsilon = 10^{-8}$, and a learning rate of $10^{-4}$.
+PyNET-Q$\times$Q is trained sequentially from level~1 to level~0.
+Level~1 is optimized with $\lambda_1=0.1$, while level~0 is optimized with $\lambda_1=1$ and $\lambda_2=0.4$.
+In progressive distillation, we have two teachers, $T_1$ and $T_2$, which are trained with early stopping after the 7th and 20th epochs, respectively.
+We set the weight parameter $\alpha$ to 10 to match the scale of loss values.